Average Settlement for Herniated Discs in Kansas City

 At the Law Office of Kevin J. McManus, our Kansas City spine injury attorney handles all types of car accident claims, including herniated disc claims in Missouri and Kansas.
 We work diligently to document all damages and losses, investigate fault, and search for sources of compensation that increase the chance our client receives full compensation for all injuries, losses, and damages.

-If you need assistance or have questions, please call 816-203-0143 for a free consultation with a Kansas City personal injury lawyer to learn more about how we can help you seek compensation for your herniated disc injury.
+If you need assistance or have questions, please call 816-203-0143 for a free, no obligation consultation with our Kansas City personal injury lawyer to learn more about how we can help you seek compensation for your herniated disc injury.